maxcrous/Elections_Twitter_Project/README.md

 - **Optimists or pessimists?
 (Albert)** ✅  What is the total amount of positive/negative tweets?
 - **News Agencies (Elena)**.
 What is the percentage of tweets that originate from news agencies.
 How does this compare to the tweets originating from normal users.
 - **Writing style.** Is there a linguistic difference between a Pro/Anti Trump and Pro/Anti Hillary tweet.
 Think of sentence lengths and average amount of vowels.
 Can language models be used to predict whether a tweet is #withher or #maga.
+- **###Hashtags.** What are the most popular hashtags?
+Is there a power law distribution (only a very small proportion of hashtags are very popular).
+Can we use these hashtags in our sentiment analysis?